LunarG/gfxreconstruct/tools/convert/README.md

   conversion of the file.
 * `"vulkan-version"`: The version of the Vulkan headers that the GFXReconstruct used for conversion was built against.

+### Meta Objects
+Meta command objects contain `"index"` at the top level, which is a JSON number representing the position of the call in the sequence of successfully-decoded blocks in the original binary capture file, and a nested object under the key `"meta"` which contains the data captured from a meta command.

+Examples of meta commands include host memory allocation, filling buffers and images, and resizing the application window.

 ### vkFunc Objects